SoneeJohn/SJPowerAssertions/README.md

 **Note:** For more information please take a look at the demo project which demos all the available methods.
 ## License

-SJYouTubeIDParser is available under the MIT license.
+SJPowerAssertions is available under the MIT license.
 See the [LICENSE](https://github.com/SoneeJohn/SJPowerAssertions/blob/master/LICENSE) file for more information.